- Vegetables: greens (leafy), kale

-Our project will establish aphid-control hedgerows at six farms, four of which will be used as
+Our project will establish aphid-control hedgerows at six farms, three of which will be used as

 demonstration sites.
-Hedgerows at three sites will be evaluated for their potential to attract
+Hedgerows will be evaluated for their potential to attract

 natural enemies of cabbage aphid and to reduce aphid damage to cole crops, using associated